bifrost0x/webssh/README.md

 ## Overview

 Web SSH Terminal is a self-hosted web application that provides secure SSH access to your servers directly from your browser.
 Perfect for homelabs, server management, and teams that need browser-based terminal access.
+It is multi-user from the ground up, with individual accounts and per-user profiles, keys, and settings.

 <p align="center">
   <img src="https://raw.githubusercontent.com/bifrost0x/webssh/main/assets/webssh-demo.gif" alt="Demo" width="800">